Biden celebration of new gun law clouded by latest shooting

 The president signed the bipartisan gun bill into law on June 25, calling it “a historic achievement” at the time.

-On Monday, Biden said the law’s passage should be a call to action for further action to reduce gun violence.
+On Monday, Biden said the law’s passage should be a call for further action.

 On Friday, Biden responded to the assassination of former Japanese Prime Minister Shinzo Abe by taking note of how the shooting had shocked people in Japan.
 The country has a strikingly low incidence of gun violence compared to the U.S., which has experienced thousands of gun deaths already this year.

-Most of the new law’s $13 billion in spending would be used for bolstering mental health programs and for schools, which have been targeted by shooters in Newtown, Connecticut; Parkland, Florida; and many other gun massacres.
-It was the product of weeks of closed-door negotiations by a bipartisan group of senators who emerged with a compromise.
+Most of the new law’s $13 billion in spending would be used for bolstering mental health programs and for schools, which have been targeted by shooters in Newtown, Connecticut, and Parkland.
+The law was the product of weeks of closed-door negotiations by a bipartisan group of senators who emerged with a compromise.

 It does not include far tougher restrictions that Democrats and Biden have long championed, such as a ban on assault-type weapons and background checks for all gun transactions.
-Biden on Monday was expected to reiterate his call for those tougher measures, but prospects are slim for any further congressional action.
+Prospects are slim for any further congressional action this year.